marcosdima/godot-fw/docs/ARCHITECTURE.md

 Deliberately deferred architectural possibilities.
 Do not implement these until a concrete need appears.

-* WorldConfig/World integration with StateSystem rules: automatically supplying world-level rules to StateSystems, if it requires additional coupling.
+* WorldConfig/World integration with StateModule rules: automatically supplying world-level rules to StateModules, if it requires additional coupling.
 Example: IdleRule(Burn) decreasing Burn intensity over time as a world rule, while a Blaze defines an entity-specific CancelRule(Burn) that reacts to the resulting state.
 * Concrete game rule definitions binding core rules to game conditions.
 Example: CancelRule(Burn), WeakenRule(Burn, Wet).
 Pending game condition definitions.
 * Rules that create Conditions.
 Example: Wet + Cold -> Sick.
 * Rules affecting Attributes or Effects.